symfony/symfony-docs/configuration/secrets.rst

     but the ``prod`` decryption key should *never* be committed.

-You can generate a pair of cryptographic keys for the ``prod`` environment by running the following command, where the :ref:`APP_RUNTIME_ENV <configuration-runtime-environment>` env var selects the vault to store the keys in:
+You can generate a pair of cryptographic keys for the ``prod`` environment by running the following command.
+The :ref:`APP_RUNTIME_ENV <configuration-runtime-environment>` env var selects the vault where the keys are stored:

 .. code-block:: terminal